 Determining Liability in a Pulmonary Embolism Misdiagnosis: Professional Standard of Care

 The professional standard of care is an essential legal concept when it comes to medical malpractice claims.
 To be successful in your claim, you and your attorney must be able to establish that the medical professional involved breached the standard of care expected of them in treating a pulmonary embolism or stroke.
 This refers to the level of care, treatment, and skill that would be deemed appropriate by reasonably sensible healthcare professionals placed in similar situations.
+Diagnosing a stroke or pulmonary embolism can be challenging due to the commonality of their symptoms with other medical conditions.
+A rapid and accurate diagnosis is crucial for effective treatment.
+However, when medical professionals fail to recognize these conditions, the delay can lead to severe consequences for the patient.
+It’s in these critical moments that the expertise of a medical professional is most needed.
+If you or a loved one has been the victim of such a misdiagnosis, understanding your legal rights is essential.
+Our Columbus Personal Injury Lawyer at The Fitch Law Firm LLC is experienced in handling cases of medical misdiagnosis, ensuring that victims receive the compensation they deserve for the negligence they’ve suffered.

 Since a PE shares symptoms with other conditions, a physician should perform a differential diagnosis to cross-examine a wide variety of conditions that have these symptoms, test for all relevant conditions, and rule out conditions based on test results.
 Some tests that a doctor should run to verify whether a patient does or does not suffer from a PE include: